binyomen/pwsh-live-doc/README.md

 All continuous integration is performed by GitHub Actions.
 The configuration files are in `.github\workflows\`.
-The workflows test the code, generate the site, and deploy it to GitHub Pages.
+The workflows test the code, generate the site, and deploy it to Netlify.